The Best Home Security Systems for Pet Owners in 2025

 - Three-year monitoring contract

-As guardians to a gentle giant, we appreciated that the ADT motion sensor ignores pets up to 80 pounds.
+As guardians of a gentle giant that weighs 65 pounds, we appreciate that the ADT motion sensor ignores pets up to 80 pounds.
 The motion sensors from ADT alternatives like SimpliSafe can only tolerate pets weighing up to 50 pounds.
 Upon testing our ADT system, we confirmed that Max doesn’t trigger the sensors.
-Remember, he weighs 65 pounds, yet he could roam freely around the house.
-If your pet is as big as our Max, ADT should be at the top of your list.

 >> More Information: Dealing with ADT False Alarms